dijkstracula/pwllt/notes.md

     ...
 print(max(42,99))
 ```
-Clearly this is the opposite problem of just saying "True" - in this
+Clearly this is the opposite problem of just saying "True" - in this world, we
-world, we observed "well, we call max(), and the return value was 99, so
+observed "well, we call max() only once, and the return value was 99, so the
-the dependent type should encode that fact.
-Certainly that's way too
+dependent type should encode that fact.
+Certainly this sort of global view is
-overspecified!
+simultaneously's way too overspecified and too myopoic!

 ## Two kinds of refinement constraints